ibm-watson-data-lab/seti_at_ibm/what_is_an_et_signal.md

 However, there are characteristics of a signal that would be reasonable to expect.

-  * Persistence.
+  * Persistent.
 We observe the same signal multiple times from the same location in the sky.
   * Unique.
 Simultanously, we don't observe the signal at another location.
   * Reproducible.
 Should a signal be found, confirmation should be obtained from an independent observation.
   * Stable, non-zero Doppler drift.
 Any signal with a zero frequency drift is probably local radio frequency interference (RFI).
   * Not RFI.
 Internally at SETI, there exists a database of RFI signals to compare against before classification.
 The data provided in this project have passed this check.
-  * Signs of intelligence.
-A signal appears to following some type of encoding or chirping, or displays the statistical properties of a signal (not noise).
+  * Sign of intelligence.
+A signal appears to contain some type of encoding or chirping, or displays the statistical properties of a signal (not noise).
+In the SETI context, decoding symbols from signals will likely not be possible.
+A signal with a bandwidth smaller than 300 Hz would be sufficient (since there is no evidence that astrophysical objects can produce smaller bandwidths.<sup>1</sup>)

 Yet, things aren't always so simple, as explained by Dr. Jeff Scargle of the NASA Ames